sillsdev/fieldworks-crossword/README.md

 ## To start up the web server
 1. Download "mini-lcm-sdk-win-v2.zip" in the [Google Drive](https://drive.google.com/drive/folders/1xR8uiafXRHmiZ039AQASbh3HgxSHbOm0?usp=sharing)
-2. Unzip the file and run ```FwLiteWeb.exe``` in a temrinal window and it should startup on port 49279
+2. Unzip the file and run ```FwLiteWeb.exe``` in a terminal window and it should startup on port 49279
 3. Settings are configured in appsettings.Production.json
 4. Open a browser and go to http://localhost:49279/swagger to view the swagger docs